Yusuf-Juzar-Soni/CMPE-273-Splitwise-V1/README.md

 # CMPE-273-Splitwise
 Clone the repository to your machine.
-* Go into the Backend folder and run command npm-install
+* Go into the Backend folder and run command npm install
 * After installation completes run command node server.js
 * Connection message and listening on port message will be displayed on successful start